Did you know?

 The Office of Research Compliance was established as a resource for investigators and the university as a whole to achieve and maintain ethical principles and compliance with federal, state, and university regulations governing research.

 ASU researchers are required to complete training on associated compliance topics (depending on their research endeavors or responsibilities) before they can start their research.
-Requirements may include:
+Requirements may include Conflicts of Interest (COI), Institutional Review Board (IRB), Responsible Conduct of Research (RCR), Institutional Animal Care and Use Committee (IACUC), Institutional Biosafety Committee (IBC), Research Security / Export Controls, or Environmental Health and Safety (EHS).

 Example proposals